What Causes Snoring?

 Respiratory infections are illnesses that usually affect the airways and the lungs, which can cause discomfort, make it difficult to breathe, and may worsen sleep.
 Symptoms of respiratory infections are similar to the symptoms of allergies, and may cause snoring and other sleep disturbances.

 When respiratory infections are caused by viruses, they typically resolve on their own after a short period of time without the need for medications.
-However, it is important to discuss any persistent symptoms with a health care provider.
+However, it's important to discuss any persistent symptoms with a health care provider.

-Midfacial hypoplasia occurs when structures in the middle of the face such as the upper lip, nose, and cheek bones fail to develop normally.
-As a result, those structures do not fuse correctly.
+• Midfacial hypoplasia occurs when structures in the middle of the face such as the upper lip, nose, and cheek bones fail to develop normally.
+As a result, those structures don't fuse correctly.
 This defect may lead to collapse of the airway during sleep, which can lead to snoring and difficulty sleeping.

-Macroglossia is defined as a larger than normal tongue.
+• Macroglossia is defined as a larger than normal tongue.
 It can be harmless, but in some cases, it can cause noisy or high pitched sounds, drooling, and obstruction of the airway.
-As with other craniofacial abnormalities, macroglossia can cause a decrease in the size of the upper airways and may increase the chances of airway collapse while sleeping.
+Macroglossia can cause a decrease in the size of the upper airways and may increase the chances of airway collapse while sleeping.

 Medications